21 Jump Street

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
-By mapping 21 Jump Street against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish 21 Jump Street within its genre.
+This structural analysis employs proven narrative structure principles that track dramatic progression.
+By mapping 21 Jump Street against these established plot points, we can identify how Christopher Miller utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish 21 Jump Street within the action genre.

 Plot Points by Act